sertraline hydrochloride tablets

 Tell your doctor if you have allergies to any other medicines, foods, preservatives or dyes.

 Tell your doctor if you are pregnant or plan to become pregnant.
-The effects of Sertraline Sandoz on the developing baby are not yet known.
-There have been reports that babies exposed to sertraline hydrochloride and other antidepressants during the second or third trimester of pregnancy may develop complications after birth.
+There have been reports that babies exposed to sertraline hydrochloride and other antidepressants during the third trimester of pregnancy may develop complications after birth.

 Tell your doctor if you are breastfeeding or wish to breastfeed.
 Sertraline Sandoz passes into breast milk and may affect your baby.